-The strategy is truly a reflection of community voices, having been developed on the back of thousands of contributions from people across the Canberra community - housing experts, housing tenants, service practitioners and many more who generously gave their time.
+The ACT Housing Strategy (PDF 2.2 MB) (the strategy) is truly a reflection of community voices, having been developed on the back of thousands of contributions from people across the Canberra community - housing experts, housing tenants, service practitioners and many more who generously gave their time.
 A special thanks goes to the Affordable Housing Consultative Group who represent a broad cross section of the housing sector and have provided extremely valuable input to government through the process.

 The goals of the strategy reflect its broad ambition.
 The policy levers affecting housing span numerous portfolios and the action plan shows the many ways in which the government will act in coming years, in particular:

 - $100 million in new investment to further grow and renew our public housing stock as well as provide new opportunities for growth in the community housing sector

 - a renewed commitment to meet or exceed population growth in our land supply, with 15% of dwelling sites committed for public, community and affordable housing further reforms to the Residential Tenancies Act to strengthen the rights of renters